hashie/hashie/README.md

 $ gem install hashie
 ```

+## Upgrading

+You're reading the documentation for the next release of Hashie, which should be 2.2.
+Please read [UPGRADING](UPGRADING.md) when upgrading from a previous version.
+The current stable release is [2.1.1](https://github.com/intridea/hashie/blob/v2.1.1/README.md).

 ## Hash Extensions

 The library is broken up into a number of atomically includeable Hash extension modules as described below.
 This provides maximum flexibility for users to mix and match functionality while maintaining feature parity with earlier versions of Hashie.